-While there is a case to be made for a view of public value that stretches from the values that society acting through democratic means has directed the government to produce, through the view that some of those values could be focused on advancing the material well being of particular class of citizens, and through the view that public value consists of those public values held by individuals that will shape their individual action in economic, social, and political life, to the idea that public value includes the satisfaction of individual material desires and the building of a strong economy, to stretch the concept that far is essentially to eliminate the contemporary, conventional understanding of the difference between private and public.
-That may well be a useful effort, but it is well beyond my purposes here.
-Here I will concentrate on the narrowest of the ideas above: namely, that public value consists of the values that democratic societies have told government to produce and reflect in their operations.
-The other ideas about public value – that it lies in the hearts of individuals and expresses itself in the actions of the civic and social realm as well – will creep in around the edges, but usually only in the form that these processes create the ground for a wide public deliberation that can lead to political choices about how to use the powers of government.
+While there is a case to be made for a view of public value includes the values that society acting through democratic means has directed the government to produce, values focused on advancing the material well being of particular classes of citizens, values held by individuals that will shape their individual civic actions, as well as values including the satisfaction of individual material desires and the building of a strong economy, to stretch the concept that far is essentially to eliminate the conventional understanding of the difference between private and public.
+That may well be a useful effort, but it is well beyond the purposes of this article, which instead concentrates on the narrowest of the ideas above: that public value consists of the values that democratic societies have told government to produce and reflect in their operations.
+The other ideas about public value — that it lies in the hearts of individuals and expresses itself in the actions of the civic and social realm as well — will creep in around the edges, but usually only in that these processes create the ground for the wide public deliberation that leads to political choices about how to use the powers of government.